grego3/pool-tracker/README.txt

 ABOUT Pool Tracker
 -----------------------
 Pool Tracker is my submission for the Pool App Exercise.
 You can create players, created games between any two existing players, determine the winner, and view leaderboard or games played.
-The most relevant challenge for me would be to develop the pool tracking app in a custom Drupal module.
-So this site was created mostly in two custom modules and styled using a custom bootstrap subtheme.
+This site was created mostly in two custom modules and styled using a custom bootstrap subtheme.
 The directories with customized code are /sites/all/modules/custom/gamecontenttype/, /sites/all/modules/custom/pool_tracker/ and /sites/all/themes/pool_tracker/.

 TECHNOLOGY USED
 --------------------------